nivetharajaa/DAA_Module_19/EX 1D Linear search.md

 # EX 1D Linear search
-## DATE:
+## DATE:22.02.25
 ## AIM:
-To Write a python program to implement linear search on the given tuple
+To write a python program for a search function with parameter list name and the value to be searched using string values.

 ## Algorithm
 1. Loop through each element in the tuple.